African American History Initiative

 A collection of primary source documents, including speeches and debates

-This year the Commissioner of Education's African American History Task Force is commemorating the 25th year of legislation.
-In 2017-2018, Duval County Public Schools earned the designation of "Exemplary School District" for a three-year period.
+In 2020-2021, Duval County Public Schools earned the designation of "Exemplary School District" for a three-year period.
 The district is reaffirming our commitment to the African American History Initiative to retain our Exemplary status.

 There are six components to the designation, including the following: